-Your business event might be protected if you cancel due to the coronavirus, as long as there isn’t a specific policy exclusion.
+Your business event might be protected if you cancel due to the coronavirus, as long as there isn’t a specific policy exclusion for pandemics, epidemics or other viral causes.
 The surest way of knowing you’ll get reimbursed is if you bought an add-on for communicable diseases.

 A few other instances might trigger coverage even if the coronavirus isn’t spreading through your area.
 Those instances may include your key speaker or entertainment canceling or if surrounding buildings or public transportation close because of coronavirus cases in your area.

 If your staff gets the coronavirus while on the job, workers’ compensation may help them recover costs and lost income.
 Workers’ compensation can pay for medical bills, lost wages based on a percentage of average wages and a death benefit.

 However, insurance may only cover the illness for workers with an increased risk of getting the virus, like medical professionals.
 Also, the coronavirus may be covered by workers’ compensation if the employee can prove they caught the disease on the job.